-An optional one in Mass Effect 2, we all know Shepard is basically a killing machine, but in Garrus's recruitment mission one of the renegade lines is "Lets spill a little merc blood".
-You know things are going to die in large numbers when he talks like that.
+An optional one in Mass Effect 2, we all know Shepard is basically a killing machine, but in Garrus's recruitment mission, one of the renegade lines is "Let's spill a little merc blood".
+You know things are going to die in large numbers when s/he talks like that.

 Jak and Daxter: Daxter usually avoids violent confrontations like the plague, at least when he's directly in the line of fire.
 But when push comes to shove, he'll put his life on the line to do what needs to be done (especially in Jak 3), his racing skills and marksmanship rival Jak's (when Jak's riding a Zoomer, Daxter wields the gun), and hell, he's got his own game.

-In Half-Life 2 throughout most of the game the Vortigaunts serve as your alien allies in the fight against the Combine, providing some technical support and adding some interesting variety to the rebel fighters.
-However you never actually see them in combat.
-This changes in Episode 2 in the chapter Vortal Combat where the Vortigaunts show you the true power of the Vortessence along with an epic fight song against legions of ant lions.
+In Half-Life 2, throughout most of the game, the Vortigaunts serve as your alien allies in the fight against the Combine, providing some technical support and adding some interesting variety to the rebel fighters.
+However, you never actually see them in combat.
+This changes in Episode 2 in the chapter This Vortal Coil, where the Vortigaunts show you the true power of the Vortessence along with an epic fight song against legions of ant lions.

-The Wardog squadron of Ace Combat 5: The Unsung War are Technical Pacifists at best, but mid way through the game circumstances Chopper's death lead them reacting as such to the point the enemy buys into a myth about demons and they had taken over the pilot's bodies in revenge.
+The Wardog squadron of Ace Combat 5: The Unsung War are Technical Pacifists at best, but mid way through the game, circumstances (Chopper's death) lead to them reacting as such, to the point the enemy buys into a myth about demons and they had taken over the pilot's bodies in revenge.